 Now, product management is an over-arching function that consists of two vital and complementary fields – product development and product marketing.
 Yet, these may or may not fall within the wheelhouse of the same individual.

 While this isn’t rocket science, there still exists a lot of confusion over the subject.
-The situation does not improve as organizations and recruiters and hiring managers often transpose the titles – Product Manager, Product Marketing Manager and Product Development Manager.
+The situation does not improve as organizations, hiring managers and recruiters often transpose the titles – Product Manager, Product Marketing Manager and Product Development Manager.
 Much of that confusion stems from ‘who does what?’.
 So, let’s have a look at what each role entails.

 PRODUCT DEVELOPMENT MANAGER

 The Product Development Manager (PDM) mainly focuses on defining the product’s vision and features.
-He/she is fundamentally focused on users, helping them to solve problems and removing frustrations.
+He/She is fundamentally focused on understanding users, helping them to solve problems and removing frustrations.
 The PDM acts as a subject matter expert, the voice-of-the-customer and the essential ‘glue’ that moves the product along from concept to final development.
 The PDM manages a network of functions/stakeholders related to the product.

 PRODUCT MARKETING MANAGER

 In truth, product management is an all-encompassing function that drives both product development and product marketing.
 Hence the product manager oversees both sub-sets of activities.
-The role is responsible for the overall performance of the product or category and may include financial responsibility in addition.
+The role is responsible for the overall performance of the product or category and may include sales and financial responsibility.

 Why separate the roles?

-There are many reasons why organizations split the product management function.
+There are many reasons for organizations to split the product management function.
 A few of them are listed below.